dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 };
 ```

-The returned value is supposed to be a reducer its' self
+The returned value is supposed to be a reducer itself
 so this is a function that returns another function
 and the signature of the returned function is a reducer signature
 it has the `state` and the `action`